scttfrdmn/pctl/docs/SEED_SPEC.md

 **Range:** 1-60000
 **Recommended:** 5000-59999 (avoid system range 1-999)

 The user ID.
-Must be unique across all users in the template.
+Must be unique across all users in the seed.

 #### `gid` (required)